QuTech-Delft/cQASM-spec/README.md

     { x q[1] | add i, 1 -> i }

-> JvS: the latter is the 1.0 syntax.
+> JvS: the latter is the 1.0 syntax; 1.0 did not allow line breaks even within curly brackets.

 The following restrictions and semantics apply to bundles: